apple/swift-migration-guide/Guide.docc/CommonProblems.md

 _Don't_ get overwhelmed!
 Most of these can be tracked to a much smaller set of root causes.
-And these causes, frequently, are a result of common patterns which aren't just easy to fix, but can also very instructive in helping to understand how Swift's data isolation model.
+And these causes, frequently, are a result of common patterns which aren't just easy to fix, but can also very instructive in helping to understand Swift's data isolation model.

 ## Unsafe Global and Static Variables

 Global state, including static variables, are accessible from anywhere in a program.
-This visibility makes them particularly susceptible to unsafe usage.
+This visibility makes them particularly susceptible to concurrent access.
-Frequently, global state is defined with language constructs that permit data-race-prone accesses, and simply rely on programmers never actually using them in an unsafe way.
+Before data-race safety, global variable patterns relied on programmers carefully accessing global state in ways that avoided data-races without any help from the compiler.

 ### Sendable Types